 Personal ideas brainstorming

 Sure, it is a common practice to use the arguments of other people to emphasize and explain what you wanted to say.
-However, it is required and original topic spin that permit to create a unique essay.
+However, it is required, and the original topic spin that permits to create a unique essay.

 - Make a list with short ideas (a mind mapping is also useful).

 - There is no hurry.
-You could go for a walk or visit the places that make a relaxation effect on you and think about the topic.
-But at the same time be ready for these new ideas, because usually they are coming when are not expected.
+You could go for a walk or visit the places that have a relaxation effect on you and think about the topic.
+But at the same time be ready for these new ideas, because usually, they are coming when they are not expected.

 Picking the statement of thesis

-- Look briefly the generated ideas.
-You need to choose the strongest one that support your topic.
+- Look the generated ideas briefly.
+You need to choose the strongest one that supports your topic.
 You could support your idea with arguments and facts.

 - Then a thesis statement must be written that will summarize the main idea of the topic to let the reader understand where he is going and why.